-North to South: trail is marked with white rectangular blazes in Lincoln and BC logos at trailheads in Wayland.
+North to South: trail is marked with white rectangular blazes in Lincoln and orange, diamond shaped "Wayland Conservation" trail markers in Wayland.
 Signs indicating BCT to be posted in Walden Reservation.

-Bicycle BCT route:
+Bicvcle BCT route:

 Bicyclists should note that Walden Pond, some Lincoln properties, and all Wayland-owned conservation lands prohibit bicycles.
 Lincoln trail uses are posted.
 The BCT therefore has two routes from Rte 2 to Rte 20.